-As a result of our significant research and development expenditures and the lack of any approved product (prior to the May 2012 approval of taliglucerase alfa) to generate significant product sales revenue, we have not been profitable, with the exception of the three and six month periods ended June 30, 2012, which were primarily the result of the milestone payment we received in connection with the FDA approval of taliglucerase alfa on May 1, 2012, and have generated operating losses since our inception.
+As a result of our significant research and development expenditures and the lack of any approved product (prior to the May 2012 approval of taliglucerase alfa in the United States and the September 2012 approval by the Israeli MOH) to generate significant product sales revenue, we have not been profitable, with the exception of the second quarter of 2012, for which profits were recorded that were primarily the result of the \$25.0 million milestone payment we received in connection with the FDA's approval of taliglucerase alfa on May 1, 2012, and have generated operating losses since our inception.
 To date, we have funded our operations primarily with proceeds equal to \$31.3 million from the private sale of shares of our common stock and from sales of convertible preferred and ordinary shares of Protalix Ltd., and an additional \$14.1 million in connection with the exercise of warrants issued in connection with the sale of such ordinary shares, through December 31, 2008.
 In addition, on October 25, 2007, we generated gross proceeds of \$50.0 million in connection with an underwritten public offering of our common stock; on March 23, 2011, we generated gross proceeds of \$22.0 million in connection with an underwritten public offering of our common stock; and on February 22, 2012, we generated gross proceeds of \$27.2 million in connection with an underwritten public offering of our common stock.
 In 2012, the OCS awarded us a grant of up to approximately \$4.3 million for the calendar years 2011 and 2012.
 The OCS awarded the grant to promote the advancement of our drug development programs.

 Furthermore, on November 30, 2009, we entered into an exclusive license and supply agreement with Pfizer pursuant to which Pfizer made an upfront payment to Protalix Ltd. of \$60.0 million in connection with the execution of the agreement and subsequently paid Protalix Ltd. an additional \$5.0 million upon our achievement of a certain milestone, as provided in the agreement.
 In addition, we received a \$25.0 million milestone payment in connection with the FDA's approval of taliglucerase alfa in May 2012.
-We are also eligible to receive milestone payments of \$25.0 million, in the aggregate, for matters relating to the receipt of regulatory approval of taliglucerase alfa in the European Union, if at all.
 Protalix Ltd. is entitled to payments equal to 40% of the net profits earned by Pfizer on Pfizer's sales of taliglucerase alfa.
 In calculating net profits there are certain agreed upon limits on the amounts that may be deducted from gross sales for certain expenses and costs of goods sold.